 See our recommended settings on how to remove judder here.

 The TV has a native refresh rate of 60Hz.
-It doesn't support any advanced gaming features like FreeSync.
+It doesn't support any advanced gaming features like FreeSync or HDMI Forum VRR.

-The Vizio V Series 2018 has an excellent low input lag.
+The Vizio V505-G9 has an excellent low input lag.
 Even though we measured the same input lag in all modes, we still recommend enabling Game Low Latency, as there may be some scenarios we didn't test for that require it to be enabled.

 All ports have the same low input lag and the V Series can display proper chroma 4:4:4 in all pictures modes as long as you enable Full Chroma 4:4:4.

-The TV does not support an Auto Low Latency Mode, so remember to set Game Low Latency to 'On' to ensure that you will have the lowest input lag every time you need it.
+The TV doesn't support an Auto Low Latency Mode, so remember to set Game Low Latency to 'On' to ensure that you will have the lowest input lag every time you need it.

-The Vizio V Series supports the most common resolutions but can't display any 120 Hz signal due to the 60Hz panel.
+The Vizio V Series supports the most common resolutions but its refresh rate is limited to 60Hz.
 It supports proper chroma 4:4:4 in all resolutions as long as you enable Full Chroma 4:4:4 for the input in use.
 You can also use the 'Computer' picture mode, as it always has proper 4:4:4.

 The TV can pass DTS over ARC but not over optical.